AylaGunawan/CP3402-Learning-Journal/week_04.md

 ## Content Insights

 Production, local development and staging go hand-in-hand in developer operations.
 Local development is taking a website offline to perform safe testing and changes.
-Staging is pushing it to a "middle-man" scenario for a client can interact with.
+Staging is pushing it to a "middle-man" scenario where a client can interact with it.
 I found it easy to wrap my head around the pushing and pulling of web content because it shares similarities with git.
 However, I now know in hindsight that my workflow has been production-only and therefore risky.
-I constantly made big adjustments and overrides to my site which could have broke it--I will try to use Local by Flywheel more to avoid this.
+I constantly made big adjustments and overrides to my site which could have broken it--I will try to use Local by Flywheel more to avoid this.
 I also looked into Vagrant virtual machines and VVV which simulate a full OS to locally host a server.

 ## Career, Employability & Learning Insights